cioos-siooc/ckan/README.md

 To build images from github actions we first start a pull request to `cioos` or `cioos-dev` branches.
 Once the PR is approved and merged, a new dev or production image will be built by the github actions.
 The images will be pushed to docker hub and available for download at `https://hub.docker.com/orgs/cioos/repositories`

 ## How to update
-If updating a submodule simple make changes to the sub repo and generate a PR or push changes as per the usual development workflow for that repo.
+If updating a submodule simply make changes to the sub repo and generate a PR or push changes as per the usual development workflow for that repo.
 Once changes are pushed to GitHub you can update the submodule in this repo and push changes.
 Any push to the 'cioos' or 'cioos-dev' branches will generate a new image